 The Life of an Arabic Calligraphist – Moncef Tounsi

-It is often said that people who identify their passion at an early age has a tendency to find while people who identify it later in life has a tendency to search.
-Moncef is one of those people who found his passion in Arabic calligraphy at an early age as a young Tunisian boy.
+It is often said that people who identify their passion at an early age have a tendency to find it while people who identify it later in life have a tendency to search.
+Moncef is one of those people who found his passion for Arabic calligraphy at an early age as a young Tunisian boy.
 This passion never left him even during his adolescent years.
 While studying for an economics degree at a Tunisian university, Moncef made a life-changing decision to change his major to Calligraphy Art in order to pursue his passion.
-He completed his Calligraphy Art studies in 5 years and spent his formative years developing his personal style of expression in calligraphic letterform and art.
+He completed his Calligraphy Art studies in 5 years and spent his formative years developing his personal style of expression in calligraphic letterforms and art.
 Moncef mainly practices three calligraphic scripts and styles.

 Starting His Own Business